demisto/content/Packs/CommonScripts/Scripts/ListUsedDockersImages/README.md

 ## Outputs
 ---
-Table that list all dockers images that are in used by installed Integration and/or Automations
+Table that lists all the docker images used by installed integrations and/or automations